Raheem Mostert: Baltimore Ravens

 On October 14, 2015, Mostert was signed by the Baltimore Ravens after third-string running back Lorenzo Taliaferro suffered a season-ending foot injury.
 Mostert returned five kicks for 164 yards in seven games with the Ravens.

-On December 15, he was cut by the Ravens in hopes of putting him on practice squad, but Mostert did not clear waivers and was placed on the Browns' 53-man roster.
+On December 15, Mostert was cut by the Ravens in hopes of putting him on practice squad, but Mostert did not clear waivers.

 Cleveland Browns

 On December 16, 2015, Mostert was claimed off waivers by the Cleveland Browns.
-He was named the starting kick returner for the Browns' final three games and returned 12 kicks for 309 yards.
+He was named the starting kick returner for the final three games of the season and returned 12 kicks for 309 yards.

 Mostert signed the Browns' one-year tender offer on March 7, 2016.
-On September 4, he was waived by the Browns to make room for players claimed off waivers.
+On September 4, he was released to make room for players claimed off waivers.

 New York Jets

-On September 6, 2016, Mostert was signed to the New York Jets' practice squad, but was released six days later.
+On September 6, 2016, Mostert was signed to the New York Jets' practice squad.
+However, he was released six days later.

 Chicago Bears

 On September 13, 2016, Mostert was signed to the Chicago Bears' practice squad.
 Eight days later, he was elevated to the active roster.
 Mostert appeared in two games with the Bears in the 2016 season.

 Mostert was released on October 3, but was re-signed to the practice squad the next day.
 He was released again on November 24.